paulpriyanshu/IdeaVault/README.md

-**The Card application is a note-taking application that allows users to create, edit, and save notes.**
+**The IdeaVault application is a note-taking application that allows users to create, edit, and save notes.**

 **The application is built with React and Redux, and uses the Recoil state management library.**